abhishek-kumar-code/Redfish_Public/Specification.md

 | $expand   | Include data from links in the resource inline within the current payload, depending on the value of the expand                                                      | `http://resourcecollection?$expand=.($levels=1)`|

 * Services should support the $top and $skip query parameters.
-* Service may support the $expand and $filter query parameters.
+* Service may support the $expand query parameters.
 * When the service supports query parameters, the service shall include the ProtocolFeatureSupport object in the service root.
 * Implementation shall return the [501](#status-501), Not Implemented, status code for any query parameters starting with "$" that are not supported, and should return an [extended error](#error-responses) indicating the requested query parameter(s) not supported for this resource.
 * Implementations shall ignore unknown or unsupported query parameters that do not begin with "$".